MaeRaDP/Psych403_FinalProject/README.md

-## Psych403_FinalProject
+# Psych 403 - Computer Programming for Psychology Final

-#403 - Computer Programming for Psychology Final Project
+## Coded by: Mae Pacificar

-Python Script file name: 403Project_VisualSearch_MP Code by: Mae Pacificar
+Python Script file name: 403Project_VisualSearch_MP

 This project is an example of the Visual Search Paradigm commonly used in Attention research to investigate how people search for targets among distractors.
 A classic example of the Visual Search Paradigm is the game Where's Waldo (Wally)?